 The morning show featured interviews with government officials, celebrities and newsmakers.
 We didn’t make an effort to preserve them all but some survived.

 As we sort through the tapes, we hope to add more interviews to this page.
 It is the subject matter of these interviews that make for interesting listening today.
-Some of the issues are still relevant in 2020.
+Some of the issues are still relevant even today.

 With the opening days of baseball, I am reminded of an interview I did with Red Barber.
 Known as “The Ol’ Redhead” he had been a play-by-play baseball announcer for the Cincinnati Reds (1934-1938), the Brooklyn Dodgers (1939-1953), and the New York Yankees (1954-1966).
 He was 84 when he died October 22, 1992.

 This interview was conducted in the late eighties.
 I asked Red who he thought was the overall best major league player.
 Listen for his response.

 Here is an interview I did with Andy Williams in 1997.
 He was 70 years old at the time and was performing in his Moon River Theatre in Branson, Missouri.

 Andy recorded 43 albums of which 15 went gold, and 3 went on to platinum status.

 Andy and Henry Mancini came to Tulsa for a KRMG concert in the early 70’s.
 The very famous Dan Bell picked them up at the airport.

 Andy was 84 when he died in Branson, September 25, 2012.